vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 {{< img src="simulations-table.png" alt="Simulation table" >}}

-If you don't have any simulations configured yet and don't know where to start, you can download some Gatling Enterprise pre-configured projects by clicking on the "Sample simulations" button.
+If you don't have any simulations configured yet and don't know where to start, you can download some Gatling Enterprise pre-configured projects by clicking on the **Sample simulations** button at the top right corner of the page.

 {{< img src="samples-bar.png" alt="Samples" >}}